On this page

 What is the IMG Clinical Readiness Program?

-The IMG Clinical Readiness Program (ICRP) is a pilot program which gives International Medical Graduates (IMGs) the opportunity to gain experience in NSW public hospitals as part of the medical team.
+The IMG Clinical Readiness Program (ICRP) is a program which gives International Medical Graduates (IMGs) the opportunity to gain experience in NSW public hospitals as part of the medical team.
 The program is designed to provide an orientation to the NSW Health system and experience in a clinical setting under medical supervision.

 When does the IMG Clinical Readiness Program start and finish?